-- accommodation at Universal Square into a smaller space in the Town Hall Extension.
-These moves are underway.
-The next relocations will focus on disposing of leased office space being used for the Town Hall decant. - 3.52 A number of principles underpin this work.
+- challenges, and to replan a smaller, higher quality, lower cost and lower carbon office estate. - 3.49 This work involves rethinking how offices are used and fitted out.
+Office space will increasingly be used to support collaboration and connection rather than dedicated desk working.
+Quiet facilities for video calling and virtual meetings will become more important, and flexible spaces that can provide choice and a mix of uses will be key. - 3.50 One of the benefits to this approach is that the amount of more expensive, leased office space required can be reduced, and this can reduce costs to the Council.
+Initially this work is focused on areas that can deliver benefits quickly.
+For example, the service agreed with Children's Services to relocate staff from leased accommodation at Universal Square into a smaller space in the Town Hall Extension.
+This higher occupancy rate makes better use of our office resources and the smaller space was redesigned with different furniture layouts, codesigned with the occupants, to support more flexible working styles.
+These moves have been completed, and the lease at Universal Square ended, releasing a saving.
+The next relocations will focus on disposing of leased office space being used for the Town Hall decant. - 3.51 A number of principles underpin this work.
 Most importantly, there is no 'one size fits all' approach to ways of working.
 Whilst all staff can have access to flexibility, working arrangements will be different depending on the type of work and business need.
-Clearly, not all staff can work more remotely to do their jobs, and it is important to consider flexibility in its widest sense.
-In addition, physical offices remain the cornerstone of our estate strategy, rooting teams in the localities they serve, creating a visible presence across Manchester's communities. - 3.53 A group bringing together Estates, HR and ICT colleagues has been formed, led by an SMT sponsor, to help shape these future ways of working.
-Their work programme will include working with service areas to replan how their office space can be improved to make the most of new working practices.
-Along side estate changes, the work will also include providing managers with the skills to manage a workforce who work in an increasingly blended way; drive a culture that is high trust and open to different ways of working; test different approaches to meetings; ensure staff have the right tools to do their job wherever they work; and ensure staff have tools to engage with their peers, their managers and the organisation. - 3.54 This report has already set out a number of projects that will support the overall rationalisation of the estate.
-These include the recently completed refurbishment of Alexandra House, which has increased capacity at that building, and (alongside moves within the Town Hall Extension) will be key to disposing of leased in office space at Universal Square and the disposing of leased office space being used for the Town Hall decant.
+In addition, physical offices remain the cornerstone of our estate strategy, rooting teams in the localities they serve, creating a vibrant and visible presence across Manchester's communities. - 3.52 A group bringing together Estates, HR and ICT colleagues has been formed, led by an SMT sponsor, to help shape these future ways of working.
+Their work programme will include working with service areas to replan how their office space can be improved to make the most of new working practices and new technology.
+Alongside estate changes, the work will also include providing managers with the skills to manage a workforce who work in an increasingly blended way; drive a culture that is high trust and open to different ways of working; test different approaches to meetings; ensure staff have the right tools to do their job wherever they work; and ensure staff have tools to engage with their peers, their managers and the organisation. - 3.53 This report has already set out a number of projects that will support the overall rationalisation of the estate.
+These include the recently completed refurbishment of Alexandra House, which has increased capacity at that building, and (alongside moves within the Town Hall Extension) was key to disposing of leased in office space at Universal Square and will support the disposal of leased office space being used for the Town Hall decant.
 The Gorton Hub project will, when completed, support the replacement of Gorton Library and Gorton South District Office with new, higher quality facilities.
 The Hammerstone Road project will support the rationalisation of depot space.
 Other rationalisation projects underway include reviewing how the Family Contact service operates.
-This has already supported the rationalisation of one smaller property, and will allow rationalisation of another in the new financial year.
-Finally, a review of district offices will start in the new financial year.
+This has already supported the rationalisation of one smaller property, and will enable rationalisation of another in the new financial year.
+Finally, a review of district offices is underway.
+With all the changes, a more fundamental review of the operational estate is planned for 2021/22.